Grooming

 Dobermans can have one of four different coat colors.

 There are only four colors that are allowed for the Doberman when it comes to showing.
-While some breeders will allow other coat colors, the only 4 that are recognized are Black and Rust (black and tan), Red and Rust (brown and tan), Blue and Rust (silver and tan), Fawn and Rust (lighter brown and tan).
+While some breeders will allow other coat colors, the only four that are recognized are black and rust (black and tan), red and rust (brown and tan), blue and rust (silver and tan), and fawn and rust (lighter brown and tan).
+Other colors that are not recognized by show standards include melanistic black, melanistic red, white, blue, and fawn.

-The coat color of your Doberman will have no impact on their shedding frequency.
+The coat color of your Doberman has no impact on their shedding frequency.
 Typically, it just means it’s going to show up more or less frequently, depending on the color of your clothing, furniture, and flooring.
-While it’s practically impossible to coordinate your furniture’s color with your dog’s coat color, obviously furniture that’s darker in color, or that matches your pup’s coat will do a better job of hiding their fur.
+While it’s practically impossible to coordinate your furniture’s color with your dog’s coat color, obviously, furniture that’s darker in color or that matches your pup’s coat will do a better job of hiding their fur.

 Other Reasons Dobermans Shed

-Dobermans have a “shedding standard” which is basically you as the dog owner, cleaning up their fur once a week.
+Dobermans have a “shedding standard,” which is basically you, as the dog owner, cleaning up their fur once a week.
 But there are other reasons that your Doberman’s shedding frequency may increase.
-Here are some of those reasons you’ll need to watch out for.
+Here are some examples of abnormal shedding you’ll need to watch out for.

-• Shampoos: Choosing a shampoo with harsh chemicals can cause skin irritation.
+3. Shampoos: Choosing a shampoo with harsh chemicals can cause skin irritation and strip the natural oils from the coat.

-• Other Illnesses: Other illnesses like cancer can manifest in your dog shedding all their fur.
+5. Other Illnesses: Other illnesses like cancer can manifest in your dog losing all their fur.

 While any of the above are likely to cause some excess fur around your house, Stress stemming from a routine change is usually the most common.
 Changing your Doberman’s dog food may also have an impact on their shedding habits and their grooming needs.
-It’s always a good idea to visit your veterinarian if you have concerns, to rule out any major potential health problems.
+It’s always a good idea to visit your veterinarian if you have concerns to rule out any major potential health problems connected to abnormal shedding.

 Doberman Outdoors